 Pork Tenderloin with Apples and Onions

-by Tanya on October 19, 2011
+October 19, 2011 by Tanya

 A couple of years ago when my parents were visiting, I made some pork chops that were served over apples and onions.
 I don’t remember the pork chops at all, but those apples and onions were magnificent.
 Sweet caramelized onions mixed with tangy apples—what’s not to love?
 Sadly, I lost the recipe.

 So I took to the web in search of a new one.
 I found a few recipes that looked promising and gave them a whirl before I decreed them blog worthy.
-Oh, the things I do for you. :D
+Oh, the things I do for you. 😀

 The apples and onions make your house smell heavenly.
 Honestly, the tenderloin was delicious, but I would have been happy with just a plate of the apples and onions.
 It doesn’t take a lot to make me happy.
 A fat cat, a good book or show on TV, some yummy food and life is good.